The big secret is that since before WWII capitalism depends on what the experts call "growth." In the 19th cent., Malthus said poverty was uncurable.

 Capitalism was still new.

 Wages began to rise in 1850 (in England) or 1880 (US). (see: F. Braudel) Until then, capitalism was just a convenient way of killing poor persons (Engels, the 1844 book).
 The wealthy, upper-class elitist types were surprised at the advent of growth.
 Now -- today -- after @one hundred years -- they regard it as essential.
 What happens if the ability to keep growing is lost to the system?
-Up until recently, the professional so-called "economists" refused to even discuss the notion.
+Up until recently, the professionals, the so-called "economists" refused to even discuss the notion.
 After all, growth had become practically their number one favorite notion.